trickstok/mobile-app/README.md

 # Trickstok Mobile App
-The official repository of trickstok mobile app developement
+The official repository of trickstok mobile app development

 ## Install
 To install TricksTok app, just download your os package in release section...